Bachelor of Arts in Public Policy

 Students take classes in economics, political science, statistics, and choose from a variety of policy electives.
 Self-selected focus areas and integrative policy seminars round out this unique, applied social science program.

 The small size of the program—only about 55 people per cohort—allows students to work closely with top faculty from a wide range of disciplines and professional schools, building a strong learning community.
 The Ford School offers its students the opportunity to engage with leading domestic and international policymakers and scholars through lectures, seminars, and special discussion groups.
+The average class size is 24 students.

 Students apply to the program during their sophomore year and are admitted to the Ford School for their final two years.